cridemichel/quarticpp/README.md

 # QUARTICPP
-a very accurate and every efficient quartic solver based on the paper ACM Transactions on Mathematical Software May 2020 Article No.: 20 https://doi.org/10.1145/3386241.
+a very accurate and very efficient quartic solver based on the paper ACM Transactions on Mathematical Software May 2020 Article No.: 20 https://doi.org/10.1145/3386241.
 In addition to headers you will find some .cpp files with examples on how to use this class.
 Multiprecision is implemented through boost multiprecision libraries (https://www.boost.org/doc/libs/1_73_0/libs/multiprecision/doc/html/index.html)